 Employer and member contributions are established by statute and both are due monthly.
-Employers of police officers pay 19.5% of salary; employers of firefighters pay 24% of salary.
-The member contribution rate equals 12.25% in 2019.
+Employers of police officers pay 19.5% of salary; employers of firefighters pay 24.0% of salary.
+The members contribution rate equals 12.25% in 2020.

 EMPLOYER CONTRIBUTION RATES - PERCENTAGE OF ACTIVE MEMBER PAYROLL: